deeplearning4j/deeplearning4j/gettingstarted.md

 * Instead, you will need to install [MinGW 32 bits](http://www.mingw.org/) (the download button is on the upper right) and then download the [Prebuilt dynamic libraries using Mingw](http://icl.cs.utk.edu/lapack-for-windows/lapack/#libraries_mingw).

 * Lapack offers the altervative of [VS Studio Solution](http://icl.cs.utk.edu/lapack-for-windows/lapack/#lapacke).
 You'll also want to look at the documentation for [Basic Linear Algebra Subprograms (BLAS)](http://www.netlib.org/blas/).

-* JAVA_HOME, where is the JDK, put mvn in the path...

 ### <a name="next">Next steps: Running Examples</a>